Joncom/impact-box2d-sugar/README.md

 Used to calculate mass during `init` if mass is not `null`.
 Mass is recalculated if this value changes.
 Default is `1`.

 ###### .maySleep ######
 Allow or disallow the entity to sleep when inactive.
 When sleeping Box2D does not calculate physics for this entity, thus saving CPU.
-Default is `true`.
+Default is `false`.

 ### Restored Entity Properties ###